formancehq/docs/oss/ledger/guides/multi-source/index.md

 ## Nested sources

 `donnameagle` and `tomhaverford` are not satisfied with just one pony—they want a second pony.
-But this time, `donnameagle` knows she has some upcoming transactions she needs to set aside some coin for.
+But this time, `donnameagle` knows she has some upcoming transactions for which she needs to set aside some coin.
 She is only willing to pay 10 coin from her pocket.
 But she has some coin saved in a chest that she is willing to spend.

 We could specify this new transaction as such.

 <NumscriptBlock script={`send [COIN 75] (
   source = {
-    max [COIN 10] from @users:donnameagle
+    max [COIN 10] from @player:donnameagle
-    37% from @users:donnameagle:chest
+    37% from @player:donnameagle:chest
-    remaining from @users:tomhaverford
+    remaining from @player:tomhaverford
   }
   destination = @centralbank
 )`}></NumscriptBlock>